paperless-ngx/paperless-ngx/docs/setup.rst

 Paperless runs on Raspberry Pi.
 However, some things are rather slow on the Pi and configuring some options in paperless can help improve performance immensely:

+*   Stick with SQLite to save some resources.
 *   Consider setting ``PAPERLESS_OCR_PAGES`` to 1, so that paperless will only OCR the first page of your documents.
 *   ``PAPERLESS_TASK_WORKERS`` and ``PAPERLESS_THREADS_PER_WORKER`` are configured